chellej80/Embarr-Equestrian/README.md

 - Sub pages (Coaching/ Livery/EAL) results:
 Some small errors were found but I fixed and tested again.
-One small warning persists across these pages, if I had I would explore this further to resolve that section.
+One small warning persists across these pages, if I had more time I would explore this further to resolve that section.
 <img src="assets/media/warning_html.PNG">

 ### Autoprefixer CSS

-I ran the code through the [Autoprefixer] (https://autoprefixer.github.io/) and copied the parsed css back into my project.
+I ran the code through the [Autoprefixer](https://autoprefixer.github.io/) and copied the parsed CSS back into my project.

 ### Unfixed Bugs